xiaobai-sky/claude-hackathon-architecture-book/README.md

   else.
 The boundary is structural, not stylistic.

 - **Role Names Are Behavioral Contracts** — Mentor opens genuine collaboration;
   Explainer closes it.
 Cognitive separation across roles is achieved through temperature and extended thinking configuration — not by switching models.
+In V5.0, all daily operational roles run on the same model.
+The only meaningful boundary is role definition.

 - **Cache as Economic Foundation** — Append-only session discipline keeps cache prefixes stable.
-One Opus Fusion call at session end synthesizes all raw materials into the next session's cold-start document — compounding forward as a multiplier on all future work.
+All Sonnet 4.6 roles share the same Unified Plan + Unified Spec prefix block — written once per session, hit by every subsequent role at one-tenth cost.
+One Opus Fusion call at session end synthesizes all raw materials simultaneously into the next session's cold-start document, compounding forward as a multiplier on all future work.

 ---